Many-body critical Casimir interactions in colloidal suspensions: Three-particle interaction

 and requires the calculation of a four-dimensional histogram of the distances $g_3(\vec{r}_{12},\vec{r}_{13})$ in $d=2$ space dimension, which has to be accurately determined in the Monte Carlo simulations.
 As such a histogram needs a lot of memory storage, it would limit our studies to small systems or to a lower resolution for the particle positions.
 For a system with $L=256$ a naive approach would be to use an array with $(L/2)^{4}$ entries, which would require about $1\mathrm{GB}$ of memory storage.
-Furthermore, to acquire a reasonable statistics we need, say, $100$ entries in each histogram bin on average, leading to $\approx 10^{10}$ independent measurements for $L=256$.
+Furthermore, to acquire a reasonable statistics we need, say, $100$ entries in each histogram bin on average, leading to $\approx 10^{10}$ independent measurements.
 To considerably reduce the needed storage and simulation time we fixed the distance between the two particles 1 and 2, $\vec r_{12}=\mathit{const.}$, via a \textit{ghost bond} between them, \ie, an additional infinitely strong coupling between the spins at the center of each particle.
-Indeed this is a simple version of the additional interaction introduced in the GGCA, and it does not change the condition of detailed balance, because still only the spins at the edge of the clusters contribute to the energy difference.
-Those ghost bonds fix the position of two particles and thus reduces the measurable distribution to one slice of the original histogram.
+Note that it does not change the condition of detailed balance, because albeit the non-local coupling only the spins at the edge of the clusters contribute to the energy difference.
+Those ghost bonds fix the relative position of two particles to each other and thus reduces the measurable distribution to one slice of the original histogram.
 With this approach we are able to avoid a lot of configurations where the three-particle correlation is very small, \eg, when one particle is far away from the other two, which results in a better statistic and thus reduces the simulation time enormously.